fonyedjs/dj-booking-app/README.md

 Usage
 -----
 When the server is running locally, you can try the api with a browser, curl or an API testing tool like [Postman](http://www.getpostman.com/).
-If you don't have a local server running, you can try the API at https://appoints-api.azurewebsites.net/ instead of http://localhost:3000/